-MICROWAVE OVEN GENERAL USER INSTRUCTIONS

-ALWAYS REFER TO THE MICROWAVE OPERATING INSTRUCTIONS SUPPLIED WITH THE VEHICLE

-PRECAUTIONS TO AVOID POSSIBLE EXPOSURE TO EXCESSIVE MICROWAVE ENERGY
+Microwave oven general user instructions

+Note: Always refer to the microwave operating instructions supplied with the vehicle.

+Note: Precautions to avoid possible exposure to excessive microwave energy c.
+If the door or door seals are damaged, the oven must not be operated until it has been repaired by a competent person (1) door broken (2) hinges and latches (broken or loosened), (3) door seals and sealing surfaces.

 - a.
 Do not attempt to operate this oven with the door open since open door operation can result in harmful exposure to microwave energy.
-It is important not to defeat or tamper with the safety interlocks. - Do not place any objects between the oven front face of the door or allow soil or cleaner residue to accumulate on sealing surfaces. - c.
-WARNING if the door or door seals are damaged, the oven must not be operated until it has been repaired by a competent person (1) door broken (2) hinges and latches (broken or loosened), (3) door seals and sealing surfaces. - d.
-WARNING it is hazardous for anyone other than a competent person to carry out a service or repair operation. - e.
-WARNING liquids or other foods must not be heated in sealed containers since they are liable to explode. - f.
-WARNING only allow children to use the oven without supervision when adequate instruction has been given so that the child is able to use the oven in a safe way and understands the hazards of improper use. - g.
-WARNING when the appliance is operated in the combination mode, children should only use the oven under adult supervision due to the temperature generated. (if provided)
+It is important not to defeat or tamper with the safety interlocks. - b.
+Do not place any objects between the oven front face of the door or allow soil or cleaner residue to accumulate on sealing surfaces.

-IMPORTANT SAFETY GUIDANCE
+d.
+It is hazardous for anyone other than a competent person to carry out a service or repair operation.

+e.
+Liquids or other foods must not be heated in sealed containers since they are liable to explode.

+f.
+Only allow children to use the oven without supervision when adequate instruction has been given so that the child is able to use the oven in a safe way and understands the hazards of improper use.

+g.
+When the appliance is operated in the combination mode, children should only use the oven under adult supervision due to the temperature generated. (if provided)

+Important safety guidance
-WARNING: -To prevent fire, burns, electric shock and other warnings:

-Listed below are, as with all appliances, certain rules to follow and safeguards to assure high performance from this oven:
+A WARNING: To prevent fire, burns, electric shock and other warnings.
+Listed below are, as with all appliances, certain rules to follow and safeguards to assure high performance from this oven.